fnasimbd/fnasimbd.github.io/_posts/blog/2016-01-11-c-sharp-configurations.md

 configFile.Save(ConfigurationSaveMode.Modified);
 {% endhighlight %}

 At line 1 the configuration file is read into `configFile`; the next line adds a new configuration `NewName` with value `Daniel Doe`.
-The new configuration is stored immediately in the assembly's config file once the `Save()` method is called in the last line.
+The new configuration is immediately added to the assembly's config file once the `Save()` method is called in the last line.

 Reloading Settings from File in Run Time
 ----------------------------------------